 I love playing games.
 I sit in the corner of my room, fire up my PC and start playing.
-Most of your day is spent online.
-As a brand how do you ensure when a potential customer visits your page they are engaged enough to not leave?
-It is not necessary that every Brand needs to do this.
-It would be a useful one to have in the pipeline for the future.
+Most hours of the day we spend online.
+As a brand how do you ensure when a potential customer visits your page online they are engaged enough to not leave?.
+It would be a useful strategy to have in the pipeline for the future.

 What is Gamification?